 About The Cuyuna Country Recreation Area

-Cuyuna features over 25 miles of singletrack trail riding that extends over 800 acres.
+Cuyuna features more than 30 miles of singletrack trail riding that extends over 800 acres.
 If you want world-class mountain biking, Cuyuna is the place to go!
 The singletrack dirt trails have a variety of designs to welcome riders of all levels.

-If you want to hit the 25 miles of world-class mountain bike trails, the Miner’s Mountain Rally Center would be the place to go.
-If you’re more of a beginner mountain biker, Cuyuna’s paved Lakes State Trail extends for eight miles and it’s an amazing ride.
+If you want to hit the 30 miles of world-class mountain bike trails, the Miner’s Mountain Rally Center would be the place to go.
+If you’re more of a beginner mountain biker, the Cuyuna paved Lakes State Trail extends for 10+ miles and it’s an amazing ride.

 The Cuyuna Country Recreation Area used to be an open-pit mining area, which means that mining pits and waste rock were left behind by mining companies over 30 years ago.

 Most of the Cuyuna Range has been revitalized since then and it boasts of regenerated vegetation and beautiful lakes born out of mine pits that attract recreation and nature enthusiasts from all around the country and the world.

 The Cuyuna area offers over 25 miles of natural shoreline and you can explore it by boat or canoe; you’re also allowed to fish for trout, bass, crappie, and sunfish on the trout lakes and water activities such as kayaking and scuba diving are the most popular.

 Popular Mountain Biking Trails

 Miner's Mountain Trail The Miner’s Mountain is the tallest point in the Cuyuna area and it offers the greatest view.
 The hill was actually made by miners in their task of disposing of glacial till and low grade ore.